meganlynn21/instaShare/README.md

 I am still working on making this responsive on mobile but it looks fine on desktop.

 I used the heroku server to deploy the back-end.
-I used a custom domain I made and Netlify to deploy the client side
+I used a custom domain I made and Netlify to deploy the client side.

 Click the link here for the website https://www.instashare.app/